jailuthra/kompress/KMP.md

 Kompress file bitstream
 -----------------------

-Each character *c* read from the original file is converted into it's huffcode and appended to the bitstream.
+Each character *c* read from the original file is converted into its huffcode and appended to the bitstream.
 Finally the bitstream is written to the KMP file, in units of one byte.
 (Thus last byte may have a padding of 0-7 bits)